aka-phrankie/GlazeWM_AutoTile/README.md

 Unlike other tools, this is a pure Python script.
 No compiling, no unexpected dependencies—just a simple, reliable service.

+If you find it useful, please consider giving the repository a star. 🌟🌟🌟

 ## Key Features

 *   **Smart Tiling**: Analyzes the parent container's shape to make splits more predictable and intuitive, especially in complex layouts.